LukeMcCann/JavaSpaceBulletinBoard-Final/README.md

 @Author Luke McCann - U1364096 The Univeristy of Huddersfield Updated Project Repo - note this is not the original repository, ther are multiple private versions of this project

+ This App received some of the best feedback I have had from tutors.
+ I intend to make some tutorials on JavaSpaces soon to assist those in the future struggling with the lack of documentation as I did.